Neil McArthur speaks to industry leaders ahead of Safer Gambling Week 2020.

 What I have showed you is just one way of cutting the data to get a clearer picture of the risks.

-- We found that a land-based casino customer lost £18,000 in one year despite telling staff her savings had been spent and she was gambling with borrowed money from her family and her overdraft.
+A land-based casino customer who lost £18,000 in one year despite having told staff her savings had been spent and that was she was reliant on borrowing funds from family and her overdraft facility to fund her gambling.
 That is not acceptable.

-- We found that an online casino customer, in one gaming session lasting over 7 hours, amassed losses of £16,500 and the only interaction during this time was to ask the customer to conﬁrm a new card to make sure the payment was theirs.
-Then in another 7 hour session there were no interactions made at all with that customer.
+An online casino customer, in one gaming session lasting over 7 hours, amassed losses of £16,500 and the only interaction during this time was to ask the customer to conﬁrm a new card to make payment was theirs.
+In a subsequent session also lasting more than 7 hours, no interactions were made with the customer that day.
 That is not acceptable.

-- And we found that a customer on an online bingo site received 56 ‘pop-up’ safer gambling messages and 13 in-play messages but was still able to play without restrictions or any more meaningful interactions.
-And, despite displaying concerning behaviour, automated bonuses were placed into their account.
+A customer on an online bingo site generated 56 automated ‘pop-up’ safer gambling messages and 13 in-play messages whilst still being able to continue without restrictions or there being more meaningful interactions.
+Despite the customer displaying concerning behaviour linked to speed of losses and length of play, automated bonuses were placed into their account.
 That is not acceptable.

 And please don’t say, this doesn’t apply to my sector, because our casework has found failings in all sectors and everyone needs to keep working hard to raise standards.